crushedmonster/Python_for_Computer_Vision/1-Image-Basics-with-OpenCV/README.md

 My solution for the image basics assessment can be found here: [4_Image_Basics_Assessment.ipynb](./4_Image_Basics_Assessment.ipynb)

-One of the tasks for the final assessment was to create a script that opens the `dog_backpack.jpg` from our [DATA](../DATA) folder and draw empty red circles whenever the right mouse button is clicked.
+One of the tasks for the image basics assessment was to create a script that opens the `dog_backpack.jpg` from our [DATA](../DATA) folder and draw empty red circles whenever the right mouse button is clicked.

 Run the following script to draw empty red circles on `dog_backpack.jpg`.